LukeShu/leaguer/doc/Sprint2.md

 2) As an admin, I would like anti-spam measures for registration.

-3) As a player I would like to review my peers and like to have our scores reflect these reviews.
+3) As a player I would like to review my peers and have our scores reflect these reviews.

-4) As a host I would like to have both game type specific settings and tournament specific preferences available when creating a new tournament.
+4) As a host I would like to have both game-type specific settings and tournament specific preferences available when creating a new tournament.
+    - These settings and preferences were moved to sprint 2 from sprint 1 because we did not have the API functionality for any specific game yet.

-5) As a host/player spectator I would like to have Riot Games League of Legends API integration.
+5) As a host/player/spectator I would like to have Riot Games League of Legends API integration for match and player statistics and results for League of Legends tournaments.

 6) As a host/player, I would like my pages to actively update without refreshing my current page.
     - For this task, we will implement an Active Status Update system with AJAX.

-7) As a host/player, I would like to see an interactive tournament lobby page that displays tournament information and its matches.
+7) As a host/player, I would like to see an interactive tournament lobby page that displays tournament and match information.
+    - This will be accomplished with dynamic graphs, trees, and status bars.

 8) As a host/player, I would like the Leaguer application to be more intuitive and easy to use.

 9) As a user, I would like past tournament and player information to be persistent and search-able.
-    - A working search bar should be implemented that will find specific players or tournaments and return their pages.
+    - A working search utility should be implemented that will find specific players or tournaments and return their pages.

-10) As a user, I would like Player Profile pages.
+10) As a user, I would like to see Player Profile pages.
-    - For this task, we will be creating profile pages for registered users that have player-specific information: name, tournament history, etc.
+    - For this task, we will be creating profile pages for registered users that have player-specific information such as tournament history and activity.

 # Tasks